ios-xr/telemetry-go-collector/README.md

         output file to write to
   -password string
         Password for the client connection
+  -plugin string
-  -plugin_dir string
+        plugin file, used to lookup gpb symbol for decode -plugin_dir string
         absolute path to directory for proto plugins -proto string